scipy/scipy/doc/source/roadmap-detailed.rst

 stats
 `````

-This module is in good shape overall.
-New functionality that's similar to
-what's already present can continue to be added; more advanced statistical
-routines may fit better in ``statsmodels``.
-Some ideas for new contributions
-are:

-- Implementing (well-known) distributions to the ``stats.distributions``
-  framework is always welcome.
+The ``scipy.stats`` subpackage does not seek to duplicate the advanced
+functionality of downstream packages (e.g. StatsModels, LinearModels, PyMC3),
+but to provide a solid foundation for them.
+The following improvements will
+help SciPy better serve this role.

+- Add fundamental and widely used hypothesis tests, including the various types
+  of ANOVA and ANCOVA.
+- Where appropriate, provide more than just a p-value as the result of a
+  statistical test; include also confidence intervals and measures of effect
+  size in the results.
+- Ensure that fitting a probability distribution to a data set is
+  easily accomplished with methods tailored to the distribution and
+  and with calculations to assess the quality of the fit.
+- Implement additional widely used continuous and discrete probability
+  distributions, including mixture distributions.
+- Improve the core calculations provided by SciPy's probability distributions
+  so they can robustly handle wide ranges of parameter values.

+In addition, we should:

-- Continuing work on making the function signatures of ``stats`` and
+- Continue work on making the function signatures of ``stats`` and
-  ``stats.mstats`` more consistent, and adding tests to ensure that that
+  ``stats.mstats`` more consistent, and add tests to ensure that that
   remains the case.
 - Return ``Bunch`` objects from functions that now return many values, and for
   functions for which extra return values are desired (see